docker/docs/engine/admin/runmetrics.md

 ## Tips for high-performance metric collection

-Note that running a new process each time you want to update metrics is (relatively) expensive.
+Running a new process each time you want to update metrics is (relatively) expensive.
 If you want to collect metrics at high resolutions, and/or over a large number of containers (think 1000 containers on a single host), you do not want to fork a new process each